mayl730/ipt.solo-mvp-fast-recipe/README.md

 Fast Recipe may be your best solution!

 Fast Recipe is a web app built by React & Bootstrap.
-You can browse & try to use the deployed version on:
+You can try the deployed version on:
 [Heroku](https://fast-recipe-app.herokuapp.com/)

 The backend is supported by API calls to handle the CRUD function for the recipe database.
 Please check my repository at: